akikuno/calcs/README.md

 > [!IMPORTANT]
 > Since `calcs` requires the computational time, we recommend using `calcs` only when your SAM file does not have MD tags.

-> [!NOTE]
-> [`cstag-cli`](https://github.com/akikuno/cstag-cli) and [paftools.js sam2paf](https://github.com/lh3/minimap2/blob/master/misc/README.md) are alternative tools that also facilitate the appending of a cs tag to sequence alignment files.
-> For a detailed comparison of these tools, see [the comparison](https://github.com/akikuno/calcs?tab=readme-ov-file#comparison-with-other-tools)
+> If your SAM file has MD tags, we recommend using [`cstag-cli`](https://github.com/akikuno/cstag-cli) or [paftools.js sam2paf](https://github.com/lh3/minimap2/blob/master/misc/README.md).
+See [the comparison](https://github.com/akikuno/calcs?tab=readme-ov-file#comparison-with-other-tools) for details.

 > [!NOTE]
 > This tool will be maintained until [the samtools team implements the official cs tag caller](https://github.com/samtools/samtools/issues/1264).